mikedupuis/happytab/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Releases

+1. Ensure `manifest.json` includes a new version number
+2. Create a release file by running the `create_zip.sh` script
+3. Login to Google as the Happytab development account
+4. Navigate to the developer portal
+5. In the `Your Listings` table, locate the `HappyTab` row and click `Edit`
+6. In the `Upload` section, click `Upload Updated Package`
+7. Select the file generated above (`happytab.zip`)
+8. Click `Upload`

 ## Authors